aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

   - minimal ui along with zen mode integration
   - relace yes/no prompts for y/n
   - disable automatically starting the splash screen, startup message, scratch message on startup
-  - comprehensive eglot configuration including eglot ensure for all the major programming mode and using eglot-booster from https://github.com/jdtsmith/eglot-booster to optimize eglot
+  - comprehensive lsp-mode configuration for all the major programming mode and using emacs-lsp-booster to optimize lsp-mode
-  - comprehensive treesitter support with treesitter integration for any part of the emacs 30 config that needs it. treesitter is built into emacs 30.
-Don't pull from package manager sources or git sources.
+  - comprehensive tree-sitter support with treesitter integration for any part of the emacs 30 config that needs it.
   - comprehensive editorconfig configuration to have cross-editor/ide like features
   - comprehensive ibuffer configuration following keybindings from doom emacs project and integrating the ibuffer-project emacs package
   - color and emojis support for emacs 30 as well as rainbow-mode integration

   - comprehensive evil configuration including setups for the emacs package: emacs-collection, evil-nerd-commenter and evil-goggles
   - comprehensive completion system using extensive configurations for cape, consult, corfu, corfu-terminal, embark embark-consult, marginalia, orderless, and vertico.
-Have nerd-icons and catppuccin mocha theme integration wherever possible
+Have nerd-icons and tokyonight night theme integration wherever possible
   - comprehensive lisp configuration for lisp modes including emacs-lisp, sly, clojure and guile.
 All lisp modes must have aggressive indent integration.
 The following emacs packages will be setup: package-lint, package-lint-flymake, sly, sly-asdf, sly-quicklisp, sly-repl-ansi-color, cider, clj-refactor, clojure-mode, flycheck-clojure, geiser, geiser-guile and geiser-racket.
   - comprehensive speedbar configuration. speedbar is built into emacs 30.
 Don't pull from package manager sources or git sources.
   - keep folders clean by no littering emacs package and disable nativecomp warnings
   - set default fonts as JetBrainsMono Nerd Font and Ubuntu Nerd Font for variable pitch fonts
-  - comprehensive and state-of-the-art dired configuration with the following features and integrations: ranger integration; keybindings must follow the keybindings from the doom emacs project; file preview for various types of files; files and folders must only show the icon and title of the respective file and/or folder in that particular order; nerd icons integration; catppuccin mocha theme integration; hidden files must be shown with distinction from regular files; folders must be shown first then files are shown; respective files and/or folders for hidden files must be shown first before their regular counterpars
+  - comprehensive and state-of-the-art dired configuration with the following features and integrations: ranger integration; keybindings must follow the keybindings from the doom emacs project; file preview for various types of files; files and folders must only show the icon and title of the respective file and/or folder in that particular order; nerd icons integration; tokyonight night theme integration; hidden files must be shown with distinction from regular files; folders must be shown first then files are shown; respective files and/or folders for hidden files must be shown first before their regular counterpars
-  - use doom emacs way of opening configuration directory and its files

   - comprehensive setup for looking up documentation for all common programming languages
   - all-the-icons and nerd-icons integration throughout the configuration where needed.
 Don't use both.
 Mainly have nerd icons integration for the whole configuration and all the icons where nerd icons use is not available
   - extensive dabbrev integration throughout the configuration